Byron Hanspard

-Byron Courtnay Hanspard, Sr. (born January 23, 1976) is a former American college and professional football player who was a running back in the National Football League (NFL) for two seasons during the 1990s.
-He played college football for Texas Tech University, earned All-American honors and won the Doak Walker Award as the nation's top college running back.
-A second-round pick in the 1997 NFL Draft, he played professionally for the NFL's Atlanta Falcons.
+Byron Courtnay Hanspard, Sr. (born January 23, 1976) is an American former professional football player who was a running back for six seasons in the National Football League (NFL).
+He played college football for the Texas Tech Red Raiders, earning unanimous All-American honors and winning the Doak Walker Award as the nation's top college running back.
+A second-round pick in the 1997 NFL draft, he played professionally for the NFL's Atlanta Falcons and Tampa Bay Buccaneers.

-Early years
+Early life

 Hanspard was born in Dallas, Texas.
 He attended DeSoto High School in DeSoto, Texas, and played high school football for the DeSoto Eagles.

 College career

-Hanspard attended Texas Tech University, where he played for the Texas Tech Red Raiders football team from 1994 to 1996.
+Hanspard attended Texas Tech University, where he played for the Red Raiders from 1994 to 1996.
 As freshman in 1994, he recorded 761 yards rushing on 173 carries.
 In the following season, he had 1,374 yards on 248 carries.
 In 1996, he accumulated 2,084 yards rushing (and a total of 2,276 all-purpose yards).
 He was one of two running backs to rush for 2,000 yards that year, the other being Troy Davis.
 However, Hanspard edged out Davis for the Walker Award in part because he played on a winning team.
 He was recognized as a unanimous first-team All-American, and finished sixth in the voting for the 1996 Heisman Trophy.
 He was only the third Red Raider to be named a unanimous All-American, after Mark Bounds in 1991 and Zach Thomas in 1995.
 He has since been joined by Michael Crabtree in 2007-08 and Jace Amaro in 2013.

 Hanspard is Texas Tech's all-time leader in career rushing yards (4,219 yards in three seasons) and rushing yards per game.
 He ranks second in career rushing attempts.
 He also holds school records for single-season rushing attempts (339 in 1996) and most yards in a single game (287 against Baylor in 1996—one of seven career 200-yard games).
 He also ranks second in career rushing attempts and is in a four-way tie for seventh in single-season and career touchdowns.

-Hanspard announced shortly after the end of the 1996 season that he would give up his last year of eligibility and enter the 1997 NFL Draft.
+Hanspard announced shortly after the end of the 1996 season that he would give up his last year of eligibility and enter the 1997 NFL draft.
 An ordained Pentecostal minister, he said that he felt the NFL gave him a better opportunity to expand his ministry.
 However, he later became the source of controversy after it emerged that he had all but abandoned his studies during what turned out to be his last year in school, posting a 0.00 grade point average for the 1996 fall semester.
 In part because of this, Texas Tech withdrew from bowl consideration in 1997.
 Hanspard did not return his Doak Walker Award, however.

 More than two decades after leaving Texas Tech, Hanspard graduated from Texas A&M-Commerce in 2016 with a bachelor's degree in organizational leadership.
 He was working on a master's degree.